 The thriller that unfolds on a train has always been one of my favorite tropes.
 Whether murder, hijacking or drug run, there is just so much built in tension and suspense: There is a limited and static cast of characters, everyone is a suspect and everyone is a detective, the characters are stuck together as they barrel along down the track, forced to deal with a situation they cannot escape.
 Alternatively, as the train makes many stops, characters are lost or gained only entangling the suspense.
 Either way, trains playing a central role in the plot line adds an air of transience and ephemerality that I find irresistible.
 There have been many train-based thrillers over the years, here are some classics and some of my favorites.

-The Taking of Pelham One Two Three (1974): While the 2009 remake was merely a cut and paste action-adventure adrenaline ride, the original is a bonafide thriller.
+The Taking of Pelham One Two Threeopens a new window (1974): While the 2009 remake was merely a cut and paste action-adventure adrenaline ride, the original is a bonafide thriller.
 The tension is palpable as a New York City subway car and all its passengers are taken hostage for ransom.
 This gem also addresses one of the fundamental issues in any train caper: if everyone is stuck on a train together, including the perps, how do they intend to get away?